mturley/PhraseCards/README.md

 Other Courses: PHYSICS 151, Linear Algebra

 Hi, my name is Mike and I'm a senior Computer Science major here at UMass Amherst.
 I have been a freelance web developer off and on since high school, and I took an extended break between my sophomore and junior years of college to work.
 While most of my experience is in full-stack web development, I have also worked on mobile and desktop applications as well as some systems programming.
 My favorite language is JavaScript, of course, but mostly for its entertainment value.
 I also enjoy Python, Ruby, and occasionally Java and C/C++.
 This past summer, I was an intern on Amazon's AWS Storage Gateway team.
 I will be graduating this February.

+# Design Specification
+The dspec.md is located in /team-phrase-cars/docs/dspec along with all of its associted documents.